-This has got to be the most asked question we hear.
 Today’s modern factory finishes incorporate multiple layers of highly specialized paints.
 D’s Paint & Body Shop has made a major investment in the finest paint system available and constantly upgrades its technology and equipment to ensure that each vehicle’s paint matches.
 We take special pride in our ability to match factory finishes as the final step in the restoration process.

-Pars that wear out and need replacement with time and use (i.e., tires, batteries, and suspension parts) are commonly subject to betterment charges when they are replaced during the repair process.
+Parts that routinely wear out and need replacement with time and use (i.e., tires, batteries, and suspension parts) are commonly subject to betterment charges when they are replaced during the repair process.
 These betterment charges are determined by your insurance company and are pro-rated based on the actual miles on your vehicle.

-Recommendations and precautions – first 30 days.
+Recommendations and precautions

 Do not wax or polish the vehicle.
 This will allow the finish to dry and harden completely.